sebastinas/python-libdiscid/docs/source/usage.rst

  print "id: %s" % (disc.id, )

-If no additional arguments are passed to :func:`libdiscid.read`, it will read from :data:`libdiscid.DEFAULT_DEVICE`.
+If no additional arguments are passed to :func:`libdiscid.read`, it will read from :func:`libdiscid.default_device`.
 If reading is not supported on your platform, :py:exc:`NotImplementedError` will be raised.
 If anything goes wrong while reading from the device, :exc:`libdiscid.discid.DiscError` will be raised.